Body (Loud Luxury song)

 "Body" is a song by Canadian duo Loud Luxury featuring American singer Brando, released as a single on October 27, 2017, through Armada Music and All Around the World Productions.
 It was the duo's breakthrough hit and reached the top five in Canada, Denmark, Ireland and the UK, as well as the top 10 in Australia, Austria, Germany and New Zealand.

 At the Juno Awards of 2019, the song won the Juno Award for Dance Recording of the Year, and was a shortlisted nominee for Single of the Year.

+The song reached one billion streams in late March 2023 on streaming platform Spotify.

 Background and composition

 While attending a different act's showcase in Hollywood, Loud Luxury noticed Brando, who was part of the opening band.
 They emailed him and his manager, and eventually were presented with a hip hop demo Brando had been working on called "Body On My", which they called "silly" with a "DJ Mustard, strip-club anthem vibe".
 They still enjoyed Brando's vocals, so reworked the track, speeding it up and layering "emotional chords" underneath the vocal track.
 References in the lyrics to riding and dining in "the six" refer to a nickname for Toronto.